dabeaz/curio/docs/reference.rst

 .. asyncfunction:: spawn(coro, daemon=False)

-   Create a new task.  *coro* is a newly called coroutine.
+   Create a new task that runs the coroutine *coro*.
 Does not return to the caller until the new task has been scheduled and executed for at least one cycle.
 Returns a :class:`Task` instance as a result.
 The *daemon* option, if supplied, specifies that the